ubports/ubports-installer/README.md

 If the device not detected, you might be missing **udev-rules**.

 1. See if cat `/etc/udev/rules.d/51-android.rules` exists and contains the rules below.
-If not, add them to the file and run `sudo service udev restart`.
+If not, add them to the file and run `sudo service udev restart` or `udevadm control --reload-rules && udevadm trigger`.

 ```
 SUBSYSTEM=="usb", ATTRS{idVendor}=="0e79", MODE="0666", GROUP="plugdev"